-CIRCULATING TECHNOLOGY POLICY
+40.8 CIRCULATING TECHNOLOGY POLICY

 - 1. To improve access to information and entertainment and to promote digital literacy, the Port Jefferson Free Library circulates hardware and software for both in-Library and take-home use.
 Library portable electronic devices may be borrowed by eligible Port Jefferson Free Library cardholders only.
-The library card account must be current and in good standing.
+The Library card account must be current and in good standing.
 One device per PJFL cardholder may be checked out at a time.
-Cardholders under the age of 18 require authorization from a parent or adult guardian to check out a device for take-home use. - 2.
+Cardholders under the age of eighteen (18) require authorization from a parent or adult guardian to check out a device for take-home use. - 2.
 Borrowers assume full responsibility for all costs associated with damage to or replacement of the Library's portable electronic devices and their associated peripheral equipment. - 3.
 Borrowers and staff should examine portable electronic devices together to make sure that they are in working order without physical damage upon check out.
 Hardware problems must be directed to the staff immediately. - 4.
 Borrowers must use headphones or in-ear devices when playing audio or video files in the Library. - 5.
 Files cannot be saved on the Library's equipment.
 All files will be erased after the device is returned.
 Borrowers may not alter, delete or copy any software loaded onto borrowed portable electronic devices or otherwise change their existing configuration.
 Personal software cannot be loaded onto Library devices.
 No illegal activities using the Library's technology will be permitted (hacking, pirating, downloading illegal materials, etc.).
 Activities inconsistent with the Port Jefferson Free Library Internet Acceptable Use Policy, and the Policy Statement Governing Library Use and Maintenance of Public Order will not be tolerated and will result in suspension of Library privileges. - 6.
 Damage to devices or their accessories, including but not limited to spilled food or beverages, will result in the borrower being charged for the cost of repairs or replacement if repair is not possible. - 7.
 Borrowers are solely responsible for equipment that is lost, stolen or damaged while it is checked out to them.
 If Library staff observes a device left unattended, it will be retrieved and the borrower may be restricted from future use of equipment. - 8.
-Take-home devices are on loan for 7 days and can be renewed once.
-There is a late fee of \$1.00 a day which can accrue to a maximum of \$6.00.
-If a device is not returned, the first overdue notice will be sent 5 days after the due date, and all borrowing privileges will be suspended.
-The final notice will be sent 10 days after the due date and will contain a bill for the replacement cost of the items.
+Take-home devices are on loan for seven days and can be renewed once.
+There is a late fee of one dollar (\$1) a day which can accrue to a maximum of six dollars (\$6).
+If a device is not returned, the first overdue notice will be sent five (5) days after the due date, and all borrowing privileges will be suspended.
+The final notice will be sent ten (10) days after the due date and will contain a bill for the replacement cost of the items. - 9.
+In-house technology devices may not be checked out within thirty (30) minutes prior to Library closing. - 10.
+All in-house and take-home devices must be returned fifteen (15) minutes prior to Library closing and must be physically handed to a staff member at the service desk from which they were initially borrowed.
+Borrowers may not leave returned equipment at an unattended service desk or in the bookdrop or audiovisual drop.
+Borrowers and staff should examine returned devices together to make sure that they are in working order.

-CIRCULATING TECHNOLOGY POLICY

-- 9. In-house technology devices may not be checked out within 30 minutes prior to Library closing. - 10.All in-house and take-home devices must be returned 15 minutes prior to Library closing and must be physically handed to a staff member at the service desk from which they were initially borrowed.
-Borrowers may not leave returned equipment at an unattended service desk or in the book drop or audiovisual drop.
-Borrowers and staff should examine returned devices together to make sure that they are in working order. - 11.
-Failure to comply with these guidelines may result in termination of all technology use privileges.
-Policies and procedures are subject to change without further notice.
+11. Failure to comply with these guidelines may result in termination of all technology use privileges.
+Policie and procedures are subject to change without further notice.
 The Library's Policy on Circulating Portable Electronic Devices is available online or at the Library upon request.

-Minor's Name: Date:

-Parent or Adult Patron Authorization: Signature:
+Mino or's Name: Date: Parei nt or Adult Patron Authorization:ary Card Barcode Number: Signature:

-Library Card Barcode Number:

-POLICY ON 3D PRINTING
+40.9 3D PRINTING POLICY